canisat/canipy/README.md

 ### Mac

-Your serial port device path should be designated as `/dev/cu.usbserial*` or `/dev/tty.usbserial*`.
+Your serial port device path should be designated as `/dev/cu.usbserial*` or `/dev/cu.*`.

-## Usage

-1. Connect the tuner to the computer.
-2. Open the main program to start the CaniPy GUI.
-3. Verify the device's COM/TTY port path.
-If the device is using a different port, change it first in the top-left input box.
-4. Select the corresponding device from the drop-down menu and power it on.
-5. Change channels if needed by entering the channel number on the channel input field and clicking the button underneath.
-6. Power off when done.

 ## Packaging

-After cloning the repo (`git clone //link/to/canisat.git`), if making a packaged CaniPy executable, [PyInstaller](https://pypi.org/project/pyinstaller/) must also be installed.
+If making a standalone CaniPy executable, first clone the repo (`git clone //link/to/canisat.git`) then install [pySerial](https://pypi.org/project/pyserial/) and [PyInstaller](https://pypi.org/project/pyinstaller/).

-All necessary prerequisites will be installed automatically via `pip` when using either `make all` or `make deps`.
+These prerequisites will be installed automatically via `pip` when using either `make all` or `make deps`.
 They can alternatively be installed manually following the `requirements.txt` list.

 ```sh
 # Recommended (deps, build)